microsoft/mwx-teams-spo-nav/README.md

 * Add the [Learning Pathways](https://aka.ms/learningpathways) look book to Teams to provide Microsoft 365 training to your users.
 * Add the [New Employee Onboarding](https://docs.microsoft.com/en-us/sharepoint/provision-neo-hub) look book to Teams to empower new hires with the information they need to be successful.

 Teams supresses SharePoint's navigation when viewing a site in Teams.
 While this behavior is desired for some scenarios (like the [Me Hub](https://aka.ms/me-hub)), there are others (like the examples mentioned) where users need the ability navigate throughout a site.
 This solution addresses those use cases by adding navigation back into a SharePoint site when it detects it is running in Teams.
 There is a url paramater that can specified to supress the navigation for those scenarios where you don't navigation.
-In addition, if your site has both hub and site navigation, there will be a pivot that will let you select what navigation to view.
+If your site has both hub and site navigation, there will be a pivot that will let you select what navigation to view.

 ![Usage gif](https://github.com/microsoft/mwx-teams-spo-nav/wiki/assets/teams-spo-nav.gif)